Volcanic belt

 A volcanic belt is a large volcanically active region.
-Other terms are used for smaller areas of activity, such as volcanic fields.
+Other terms are used for smaller areas of activity, such as volcanic fields or volcanic systems.
 Volcanic belts are found above zones of unusually high temperature (700 to 1,400 C) where magma is created by partial melting of solid material in the Earth's crust and upper mantle.
 These areas usually form along tectonic plate boundaries at depths of 10 to 50 km.
 For example, volcanoes in Mexico and western North America are mostly in volcanic belts, such as the Trans-Mexican Volcanic Belt that extends 900 km from west to east across central-southern Mexico and the Northern Cordilleran Volcanic Province in western Canada.
+In the case of Iceland, the geologist G.G.
+Bárdarson in 1929 identified clusters of volcanic belts while studying the Reykjanes Peninsula.

 The deeply deformed and eroded remnants of ancient volcanic belts are found in volcanically inactive regions such as the Canadian Shield.
 It contains over 150 volcanic belts (now deformed and eroded down to nearly flat plains) that range from 600 to 1,200 million years old.
 These are zones of variably metamorphosed mafic to ultramafic volcanic sequences with associated sedimentary rocks that form what are known as greenstone belts.
 They are thought to have formed at ancient oceanic spreading centers and island arc terranes.
 The Abitibi greenstone belt in Ontario and Quebec, Canada is one of the world's largest greenstone belts.

 Volcanic belts are similar to a mountain range, but the mountains within the mountain range are volcanoes, not mountains that are formed by faulting and folding by the collision of tectonic plates.